TAE40110 to TAE40116 Upgrade

-Access to the student portal is provided upon enrolment which will contain online learning as well as your assessment file.
-A USB will be given to you with other resources on the day of your course.
+Access to the student portal is provided upon enrolment which will contain online learning as well as your assessment file and other resources.

 Issuance of Certificates

 You will need to submit your assessments and wait for them to be assessed.
 This can take up to 15 or so business days.
 Once you have been marked as competent in all assessment task requirements and have met all prerequisites you will be notified via email.
 Your Certificate and Record of Transcript will be posted to you within 10 Business days of receiving your completion email.

 Joanne is one of our highly skilled team of TAE trainers and assessors.
 Based in Sydney, she is responsible for liaising with students regarding their assessments, training on a regular basis and is actively involved in continuous improvement strategies across the courses in Sydney, Melbourne and Perth.